Top Budget Busters to Watch Out For

-SoFi Money® has zero account fees and will reimburse all ATM fees worldwide.
+SoFi Money® has zero account fees and will reimburse ATM fees at 55,000+ ATMs worldwide.
 We work hard to give you high interest and charge zero account fees.
 With that in mind, our interest rate and fee structure is subject to change at any time.
 See our terms and conditions.

 This one is the one that hurts the most when it comes down to the wire.
 It’s never something fun and, often, it’s not something cheap.
 This includes dental problems, doctors bills, car accidents, home flooding or fires, and so on.

 The only way to prevent this is… well, you can’t.
 The best thing you can do is set up an account to prepare for the unexpected.
 SoFi Money is a great place to hold on to these savings for the metaphoric rainy day.